Astro provides several different tools to help you troubleshoot and debug your code.

 Common Error MessagesSection titled Common Error Messages

 Here are some common error messages you might see in the terminal, what they might mean, and what to do about them.
+See our full error reference guide for a complete list of Astro errors you may encounter.

 Cannot use import statement outside a moduleSection titled Cannot use import statement outside a module